proggi64/FontConverterTFT/README.md

 /p:<path>        : Folder where the resulting code file (*.h) will be stored.

 /f:<family>      : Optional name of the installed font family to convert, "Monospace", "Serif" or "SansSerif".
+One of the three options /f or /n or /b must be specified.

 /n:<ttf>         : Optional full path of the TTF font file to convert.
 One of the three options /f or /n or /b must be specified.

 /b:<fon>         : Optional full path of the FON bitmap font file to convert.
-One of the two options /f or /n or /b must be specified.
+One of the three options /f or /n or /b must be specified.

 /s:<size>        : Size in pt (Point).
 May be a floating point value.
 Default is 7.0.
 Ignored when converting a bitmap font (FON).